jaalto/project--shell-script-performance-and-portability/README.md

 - On macOS, `sh` points to `bash
-  --posix`, where the Bash version is indefinitely stuck at version 3.2.x due to Apple avoiding the GPL-3 license in later Bash versions.
+  --posix`, where the Bash version is indefinitely stuck at version 3.2.x
+  (GNU Bash from 2006) due to Apple avoiding the GPL-3 license in later
+  Bash versions.
 If you write `/bin/sh` scripts in macOS, it is good idea to check them for portability with:

 ```bash
     # Check better /bin/sh